Translation management

 Adopting localization technology is key to maximizing the impact of your global marketing campaigns.
 Growing SaaS businesses worldwide with groundbreaking software products trust Phrase—a fully integrated suite of translation automation technology—to reach more people, make deeper connections, and drive global growth.

-The Phrase Localization Suite seamlessly connects with your digital ecosystem, catering to your current needs while scaling effortlessly as your requirements evolve.
+The Phrase Localization Platform seamlessly connects with your digital ecosystem, catering to your current needs while scaling effortlessly as your requirements evolve.
 Add fully flexible pricing, and it’s easy to see why marketing teams around the world choose Phrase to launch multilingual B2B campaigns with the best possible quality and consistency:

 Speak with an expert

 Want to learn how our solutions can help you unlock global opportunity?
-We’d be happy to show you around the Phrase Localization Suite and answer any questions you may have.
+We’d be happy to show you around the Phrase Localization Platform and answer any questions you may have.